Market Outlook

 Polyolefins are the largest market segment in producing plastic goods.
 Demand for virgin polyolefins will continue to grow at a rate above global GDP until 2030, driven by the Asian market.
 Polyolefins will remain essential for various industries, including packaging, construction, transportation, healthcare, pharmaceuticals, and electronics.

 The key success factor for medium- to long-term sustainable business models is growth in renewable feedstocks, bioplastics, and the development of circular solutions.
-Recycled polyolefin demand is expected to grow at a rate more than three times faster than global until 2030, with Asia having the largest share.
+Recycled polyolefin demand is expected to grow at a rate more than three times faster than global GDP until 2030, with Asia having the largest share.

 Scenario analysis